Caroline is towed away, March 1968.

 On the mv Mi Amigo, the crew of Caroline South were unaware of the happenings on their sister ship.
 Their station closed down as normal at 2am on 3rd March with Andy Archer playing Cinderella Rockefella by Esther & Abi Ofarim as his last record.
 The Sunday morning programmes commenced with non-stop music three hours later.
 As Roger Day was preparing to kick off his Breakfast Show at 5.30, a similar boarding party intervened.
 The station was silenced before he could say a single word on air.

 The studios were locked, the anchor chains cut and the two broadcasting ships were towed away by the tugs Utrecht and Titan.
+(There are photos of Caroline North's journey in Manfred Sommer's scrapbook.)
 Radio Caroline was gone.
 There was silence on 259.
 And the listeners were totally in the dark about what had happened to their favourite radio station.
 There was additional confusion because Caroline South had previously announced that the station would be off the air on Monday 4th for generator repairs.

 click to hear audio Roger Day on what turned out to be his last Breakfast Show on Radio Caroline South, 2nd March 1968, warning that the station would be off the air on Monday 4th (duration 1 minute 31 seconds)

-As can be seen in the articles below and over the page, the press reported that the Caroline North ship was towed by the Utrecht and the South ship by the Titan but correspondent John Thomas wrote to The Pirate Radio Hall Of Fame to query this.
+The Caroline North ship was towed by the Wijsmuller tug Utrecht and the South ship by the Titan but correspondent John Thomas wrote to The Pirate Radio Hall of Fame to query this.
 He wrote: “As you know for many years every description of the Wijsmuller tugs towing the Carolines away in March 1968 state Titan for Mi Amigo and Utrecht for Fredericia.
 Logical as Utrecht was a much larger and more powerful tug than Titan (about 3500 horse power against about 1200).
-I am enclosing a photo showing the Fredericia under tow, which I obtained from Skyphotos or Photoflite (they are one and the same now), and you will clearly be able to see TITAN on the tug.”
+I am enclosing a photo showing the Fredericia under tow, which I obtained from Skyphotos or Fotoflite (they are one and the same now), and you will clearly be able to see TITAN on the tug.”

 John went on to say “Maybe the towing started with the tugs as described but I think it is unlikely that the company would send another tug to swap over the towing part way through a voyage.”